nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

 #### Add plugin into the Theme options of VitePress

-In VitePress's [**theme configuration file**](https://vitepress.dev/reference/default-theme-config#default-theme-config) (note that it's not a **configuration file**, it's usually located at `docs/.vitepress/theme/index.ts`, file paths and extensions may be vary), import `@nolebase/vitepress-plugin-enhanced-readabilities` import and add it to the `Layout` extension:
+In VitePress's [**theme configuration file**](https://vitepress.dev/reference/default-theme-config#default-theme-config) (note that it's not a **configuration file**, it's usually located at `docs/.vitepress/theme/index.ts`, file paths and extensions may be vary), import `@nolebase/vitepress-plugin-enhanced-readabilities` package and add it to the `Layout` section as a slot:

 <!--@include: @/pages/en/snippets/details-colored-diff.md-->